douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * plendi - to complain
 * plendo - complaint
 * plene - fully
-* plenigaĵo - filler, filling (for food, teeth, etc.)
+* plenigaĵo - filler; filling (for food, teeth, etc.)
 * plenigi - to fill
 * pleniĝi - to be filled
+* plenkreskigi - to fledge (for birds getting feathers)
 * plenkreskulo - adult
-* plenumi - to fulfill, to carry out, to accomplish, to execute
+* plenumi - to fulfill; to carry out, to accomplish, to execute
 * plenumiĝi - to be fulfilled
-* plenumo - fulfillment, accomplishment
+* plenumo - fulfillment; accomplishment
 * plenŝtopi - to cram
 * plezuro - pleasure
 * pli - more
-* plia - further, additional
+* plia - further; additional
 * pliaĝulo - elder
 * plibona - better
 * pliboni - to improve
-* plibonigi - to improve, to enhance
+* plibonigi - to improve; to enhance
-* plibonigo - improvement, enhancement
+* plibonigo - improvement; enhancement
 * plie - furthermore
 * plifaciligi - to facilitate
 * plifortigi - to strengthen
 * pligrandi - to enlarge
-* pligrandigi - to enlarge, to augment, to expand
+* pligrandigi - to enlarge; to augment, to expand
-* pligrandiĝi - to enlarge, to grow
+* pligrandiĝi - to enlarge; to grow
 * pligrandiĝo - enlargement
-* pliigi - to increase, to boost
+* pliigi - to increase; to boost
-* pliiĝi - to rise, to increase
+* pliiĝi - to rise; to increase
-* pliiĝo - rise, increase
+* pliiĝo - rise; increase
 * plilarĝigi - to broaden
 * plilongigi - to elongate
-* plimalbonigi - to aggravate, to exacerbate
+* plimalbonigi - to aggravate; to exacerbate
 * plimulto - majority
 * plonĝi - to dive
 * plonĝisto - diver
 * plorado - weeping
-* plori - to weep, to cry
+* plori - to weep; to cry
 * plorĝemado - wailing
-* plu - further, more
+* plu - further; more
 * plua - additional
-* plue - further, moreover
+* plue - further; moreover
 * pluiri - to go further
 * plumaro - plumage
 * plumo - feather